Meet Our Board

 Carol and her wife Cindy moved to Ocean Shores from Michigan in 2013.
 After a few months of volunteering at PAWS, they helped to renovate the cat shelter and generated new procedures to make the cat shelter a happy and healthy place for the cats and our volunteers.
 Carol enjoys cooking, gardening, hiking, theater, painting, and walking on the beach.

 Occupation: Retired Automotive Mechanical Engineer

-Cindy and her wife Carol moved to Ocean Shores from Michigan in 2013.
-After a few months of volunteering at PAWS, they helped to renovate the cat shelter and generated new procedures to make the cat shelter a happy and healthy place for the cats and our volunteers.
-Cindy enjoys photography, music, theater, hiking, walking on the beach, and tinkering with classic cars.
+Cindy and her wife Carol moved to Ocean Shores after retiring from her engineering work in the automotive industry.
+After a few months of volunteering at PAWS, Cindy used her engineering and project management expertise to renovate the cat shelter and generate new procedures to make the cat shelter a happy and healthy place for the cats and our volunteers.
+Cindy enjoys travel, theater, photography, and participating in various music groups in the Grays Harbor area.